About this Research Topic

 Contributions on the following topics are welcome:

-- Machine learning models: deep learning and semi-supervised architectures for learning adaptive models from high dimensional data streams, heterogeneous data sources.
+• Machine learning models: deep learning and semi-supervised architectures for learning adaptive models from high dimensional data streams and heterogeneous data sources.

-- Devices for mixed reality: mobile devices, head-mounted displays, VR devices, RGBD sensors, smart environments and sensors, eye-tracking.
+• Devices and sensors for virtual and mixed reality: mobile devices, head-mounted displays, VR devices, RGBD sensors, smart environments and sensors, eye-tracking.
+Ubiquitous sensing networks and IoT: environmental and behavioral sensing, occupancy sensing and spatial utilization, indoor air quality and comfort metrics; Internet of things for building control.

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.